-The Legal Department prepares, reviews and negotiates agreements between KTH and companies, organizations, and authorities.
+The Civil Law and Contracts unit prepares, reviews and negotiates agreements between KTH and companies, organizations, and authorities.

-Contact the Legal Department for agreements in the following areas:
+Contact the Civil Law and Contracts unit for agreements in the following cases:

-- Consortium Agreements in EU research program (Horizon 2020, Marie Skidowska-Curie Actions, ARTEMIS, Clean Sky, EIT)
+- Consortium Agreements in EU research program (Horizon 2020, Marie Sklodowska-Curie Actions, ARTEMIS, Clean Sky, EIT)

-- Cooperation Agreements (usually (in part) financed by e.g. Vinnova, Energy Agency, FORMAS, VR).
+- Cooperation Agreements (usually in part financed by e.g. Vinnova, Energimyndigheten, FORMAS, Vetenskapsrådet)

 - Contract Research Agreements